How to write your will in lockdown

 As the government reminds us again and again, this disease can affect anyone, anywhere, from any background at any age.

-Whether you have millions of pounds of assets to consider or live in a rented flat that you share with your partner, it’s essential to plan for what should happen to your assets, and work with a solicitor to create a watertight will, should something happen to you.
+Whether you have millions of pounds of assets to consider or live in a rented flat that you share with your partner, it’s essential to plan for what should happen to your assets.

 The first thing to be aware of is that just because we’re on lockdown, it doesn’t mean you can’t obtain professional advice regarding your will.

 While it might seem that online or DIY wills are the only option, this isn’t the case.
 Though these may seem like the most convenient or to an extent the least expensive options, each person’s individual circumstances are just that – individual.
 Therefore, a one-size-fits-all approach to a will is often not the best solution and could go on to cause problems for your loved ones later down the line eg. hidden fees for estate administration